biochunan/bio-datasets/README.md

 ### Loading data from the Hub

+In the Datasets library, datasets are associated with metadata annotations describing the feature types present in the dataset, and how those feature types should be stored and loaded.

+This makes it easy to share datasets in efficient storage formats, while allowing people who download the dataset to directly access the data in a convenient format for downstream use.

-We provide examples of datasets pre-configured with Bio Datasets Features thaft can be downloaded from the hub.
+To illustrate, we provide examples of datasets pre-configured with Bio Datasets Feature types that can be downloaded from the hub.

 ```python
 import bio_datasets  # necessary to register the custom feature types with the datasets library